-Step Explanation 1.
-Draft a Resolution Like-minded countries co-author a resolution; all authors are called Sponsors.
-2. Build Support Convince other countries to become Signatories, i.e. countries that support your resolution generally and are not Sponsors, until 1⁄4 of all present delegates are either Sponsors or Signatories, with a minimum of three combined.
+STEP EXPLANATION Draft a Resolution Like-minded countries co-author a resolution; all authors are called Sponsors.
+2. Build Support Convince other countries to become Signatories, i.e. countries that support your resolution generally and are not Sponsors, until 1⁄2 of all present delegates are either Sponsors or Signatories, with a minimum of three combined.
 3. Chair Approval The Chair must approve the formatting of all drafts, confirm the correct number of Sponsors and Signatories, and give it a designation (I/A, I/B, II/A).
 The Chair will inform the Sponsors when the draft has been approved.
-4. Introduction of the Draft Resolution "Morocco moves to introduce Draft Resolution $x/x$ before the Chair."
+4. Introduction of the Draft Resolution "Morocco moves to introduce Draft Resolution x/x before the Chair."
 Requires only a second.
 Introduce the draft only while discussing the topic it addresses.
 After the motion passes, distribute copies (paper or digital) to all countries; the draft may now be discussed by all delegates using the current speakers list.
 5. Chair Verification Chair verifies that all countries have access to a copy of the draft language, and verbally confirms each of the Sponsors and Signatories.
 6. Read the Operative Clauses The Chair directs the Sponsors to stand and read the operative clauses of the draft before continuing with the speakers list.
-7. Limit Debate " Tunisia moves to limit debate to Draft Res. x/x. " Requires second, majority vote In most cases, it is in the Sponsors' interest to limit debate to their draft resolution immediately or very soon after it is introduced, as to exclude competing drafts.
+7. Limit Debate "Tunisia moves to limit debate to Draft Res. x/x."
+Requires second, majority vote In most cases, it is in the Sponsors' interest to limit debate to their draft resolution immediately or very soon after it is introduced, as to exclude competing drafts.
 8. Sponsors' Rights After debate has successfully been limited, the Chair will recognize the Sponsors for 3-5 minutes, called Sponsors' Rights, during which the Sponsors may discuss the resolution at length and/or yield to points of information.
-9. New Speakers List After Sponsors' Rights conclude, the Chair will begin a new speakers list for the Draft Resolution, and the debate will continue.